 The final exam schedule for fall and winter semesters will be posted by Program Coordinators in the last month of the semester.
 In addition, the exam schedule will also be posted on the Hospitality eConestoga group.
 Students are responsible to check the exam schedule for dates, times, and room locations of their exams.
 Students must be available during the entire examination schedule.
 Failure to attend an exam, without prior notification and valid documents, will result in a mark of zero, (0%).

 The following rules apply to all testing situations:

 - Students are required to bring their Student ID cards to all exams and are required to display it during the exam.

-- For exams, faculty must send all full-time students without Student ID cards to the School of Business & Hospitality Administration Office, room 1C04, to obtain an identity verification form.
+- For exams, faculty must send all full-time students without Student ID cards to the School of Hospitality & Culinary Arts Administration Office, room 1C04, to obtain an identity verification form.
 Part-time students are not issued a student ID and can use government ID.

 - Backpacks, purses, wallets, pencil cases, etc., will be placed in a location designated by the faculty.
 Only permitted items are allowed on the desk.

 - Students must wait until the proctor directs them to commence, before turning over and starting their exams.